longevity-genie/longevity-genie/README.md

 ## Indexing genetic data

-So far we assume that we have oakvar installed with default path: ~/.oakvar
+In Locations we have some oakvar-specific paths, but so far it is optional.

 ## Running the files